How did you adopt yoga into your life?

 Yoga is classified as “alternative medicine” in the West, but it should actually be the primary path for healing. yogamaze is just an means to drive this message forward, to encourage more and more people to adopt this into their lifestyles and reap the immense benefits.

-My goal is to communicate to people that there is a non-invasive, natural way to cure yourself with the help of experts in yoga, ayurveda, and naturopathy without the side effects of traditional medicine.
+My goal is to communicate to people that there is a non-invasive, natural way to cure yourself.
+With the help of experts in yoga, ayurveda, and naturopathy, you can avoid the side effects of traditional medicine.